-12.5 Karoo Dwarf Tortoise
+11.4 Karoo Dwarf Tortoise

-At a regional scale, several other WEF projects have been initiated within 100 km of Loxton WEF 3 site.
-These are Loxton WEF 1, Loxton WEF 2, Hoogland North WEF 1 (Redcap/Enel), Hoogland North WEF 2 (Redcap/Enel), Hoogland South WEF 3 (Redcap/Enel), Hoogland South WEF 4 (Redcap/Enel), Nuweveld North WEF (Redcap/Enel), Nuweveld East WEF (Redcap/Enel), Nuweveld West WEF (Redcap/Enel), Taaibos North (WKN), Taaibos South (WKN), Soutrivier North (WKN), Soutrivier Central (WKN) and Soutrivier South (WKN).
+At a regional scale, several other WEF projects have been initiated within 100 km of Loxton WEF 2 site.
+These are Loxton WEF 1, Loxton WEF 3, Hoogland North WEF 1 (Redcap/Enel), Hoogland North WEF 2 (Redcap/Enel), Hoogland South WEF 3 (Redcap/Enel), Hoogland South WEF 4 (Redcap/Enel), Nuweveld North WEF (Redcap/Enel), Nuweveld East WEF (Redcap/Enel), Nuweveld West WEF (Redcap/Enel), Taaibos North (WKN), Taaibos South (WKN), Soutrivier North (WKN), Soutrivier Central (WKN) and Soutrivier South (WKN).
 To varying degrees, these WEF projects all fall within the general distribution of the Karoo Dwarf Tortoise.
-At a more local scale, some of these new WEF are situated within a 35 km radius of the Loxton WEF 3 site.
-These are clustered south and south-east of Loxton WEF 3.
+At a more local scale, some of these new WEF are situated within a 35 km radius of the Loxton WEF21 site.
+These are clustered south and south-east of Loxton WEF 2 (some within 10 km from WEF 2).

-Cumulative impacts tend to progressively weaken the overall ecological resilience / integrity of a natural system and should is assessed in addition to the site assessments.
-Compared to the impacts of agricultural activities in the area (especially cases of large-scale overgrazing) on Karoo Dwarf Tortoises, the various impacts that are specifically associated with WEF developments are substantially lower.
-The significance ratings of the various WEF impacts are all low (with mitigation), and it is likely that the cumulative impacts would also still be of low significance and would therefore not constitute a fatal flaw for the Loxton WEF 3 project.
+Cumulative impacts tend to progressively weaken the overall ecological resilience / integrity of a natural system and should therefore be assessed in addition the site assessments.
+Compared to the impacts of agricultural activities in the area (especially cases of largescale overgrazing) on Karoo Dwarf Tortoises, the various impacts that are specifically associated with WEF developments are substantially lower.
+The significance ratings of the various WEF impacts are all low (with mitigation), and it is likely that the cumulative impacts would also still be of low significance and would therefore not constitute a fatal flaw for the Loxton WEF 2 project.